Bandwidth/bandwidth.github.io/messaging/callbacks/messageFailed.md

 # Message Failed Event
 In order to receive message events, you need to ensure you have set up your application to send callbacks to your server's URL.

+For MMS and Group Messages, you will only receive this callback if you have enabled delivery receipts on MMS.

 ### Parameters
 | Parameter             | Type      | Description                                                                                                                                                                                                                                                                                                                                                         |
 |:----------------------|:----------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|